 How do I go about public access training?
 Way before public access training, how do I bond with my service dog prospect?
 Why should I keep records of my public access training and disability mitigation training?

 PSDP answers these common questions that go beyond the basics of training a service dog (and more!) on this FAQ page.
 For a Q&A about the basics of service dog training, see our FAQ on Training—Basics.

 The answers are expandable by clicking on the questions below.How do I go about public access training my service dog candidate?

-PSDP recommends positive training methods to train your service dog.
-Here are the steps we recommend taking to train your service dog:
+We recommend positive training methods to train your service dog.
+The steps we recommend taking are here:

 A website can only give an overview—this cannot substitute for professional guidance, which we recommend for everyone training a service dog.